Pictured: Trish Gubb (Umpire), New Zealand. Photo Credit: Badminton Photo

 This is your second Olympic Games…can you tell us about your experience and what your highlights were?

 Rio was my first Olympic Games and I was so thrilled to be appointed.
-Multisport events are always exciting as there are so many different sports happening, there is always something to do and people and meet whenever you are not actually working.
+Multisport events are always exciting as there are so many different sports happening, there is always something to do and people to meet whenever you are not actually working.

 The badminton highlight for me was umpiring the Mixed Doubles semi-final between a Chinese pair and a Malaysian pair.
 The Chinese were the favourites, yet the Malaysian prevailed in a close fought 3 game match.
 There were wonderful rallies, an amazing atmosphere and very good sportsmanship shown on court.
 I will never forget umpiring that match.